-The NSW Government's merger proposal does not recognise the loss of current economies and diseconomies generated by the differences in services currently provided by the four existing Councils.
-While net economies would be created by the formation of a single council on the northern beaches this will not be the case where two councils would be formed by splitting Warringah.
+The NSW Government's merger proposal does not recognise the loss of current economies and diseconomies generated by the differences in services currently provided by the existing four Councils.
+While net economies would be created by the formation of a single council on the northern beaches this will not be the case where two councils will be formed by splitting Warringah.

-To effectively analyse the economies and diseconomies it is not only necessary to take account of economies of scale but also the economies of scope (lower average costs that result from a single entity delivering a variety of services) and economies of specialisation (where an organisation grows as does its ability to employ specialised resources and utilise them in undertaking specialised activities).
+To effectively analyse the economies and diseconomies it is not only necessary to take account of economies of scale but also the economies of scope (lower average costs result from complementary services into a single entity delivering a variety of services) and economies of specialisation (where an organisation grows as does its ability to employ specialised resources and utilise them in undertaking specialised activities).